Optimization Methods for Large-Scale Machine Learning: Analyses of Stochastic Gradient Methods

 Distributing the SG step computation can potentially reduce the computing time by a constant factor equal to the number of machines.
 However, such an improvement is difficult to realize.
 The SG algorithm is notoriously difficult to distribute efficiently because it accesses the shared parameter vector $w$ with relatively high frequency.
 Consequently, even though it is very robust to additional noise and can be run with very relaxed synchronization \cite{NiuRechReWrig11,DeanCorrMongChenDeviLeMaoRanzSeniTuckYangNg12}, distributed SG algorithms suffer from large communication overhead.
 Since this overhead is potentially much larger than the additional work associated with mini-batch and other methods with higher per-iteration costs, distributed computing offers new opportunities for the success of such methods for machine learning.

 \paragraph{\textbf{Alternatives with Faster Convergence}}

-The lower bound \cite{AgarBartRaviWain12} applies to optimization algorithms that only know about the objective function through the noisy estimates of $F(w_k)$ and $\nabla F(w_k)$ acquired at each iteration.
-For instance, it applies for SG applied to minimize the expected risk $R$ using gradient estimates evaluated on samples drawn from the distribution $P$.
+As mentioned above, \cite{AgarBartRaviWain12,raginsky2011information} establish lower complexity bounds for optimization algorithms that only access information about the objective function through noisy estimates of $F(w_k)$ and $\nabla F(w_k)$ acquired in each iteration.
+The bounds apply, e.g., when SG is employed to minimize the expected risk $R$ using gradient estimates evaluated on samples drawn from the distribution $P$.
 However, an algorithm that optimizes the empirical risk $R_n$ has access to an additional piece of information: it knows when a gradient estimate is evaluated on a training example that has already been visited during previous iterations.
-Recent \emph{gradient aggregation} methods (see \S\ref{sec.variancereduction}) make use of this information and improve upon the lower bound for the optimization of the empirical risk (though not for the expected risk).
+Recent \emph{gradient aggregation} methods (see \S\ref{sec.variancereduction}) make use of this information and improve upon the lower bound in \cite{AgarBartRaviWain12} for the optimization of the empirical risk (though not for the expected risk).
 These algorithms enjoy linear convergence with low computing times in practice.
 Another avenue for improving the convergence rate is to employ a \emph{dynamic sampling} approach (see~\S\ref{sec.dynamic_sample_size}), which, as we shall see, can match the optimal asymptotic efficiency of SG in big data settings.

 {\value{figure}} {\value{figtemp}}

 \FloatBarrier